 Finally, let’s return to the start folder and clear local variables:

-To test the example, you must:
+To test the example and generate apk from command line yourself, you must:

 - unpack it